DiegoGallegos4/DiegoGallegos4/README.md

 ### Interests

 Currently, a student a Georgia Tech Msc Computer Science program with focus in cryptography and OS.
-Nowadays, I am deeply interested in zero knowledge proofs (e.g snarks, starks, applications) and also in low-level programming applied to operating systems (e.g microkernels, vmms).
+Nowadays, I am deeply interested in zero knowledge proofs (e.g circuit compilers, snarks) and also in low-level programming applied to operating systems (e.g microkernels, vmms).

 ### How to reach me: